 The NorthShore Cardiovascular Institute delivers the highest quality of care for patients suffering from coronary artery disease.
 Our multidisciplinary team features expert cardiologists, cardiovascular and vascular surgeons and interventional cardiology specialists as well as specialty trained nurses and technicians.
 These healthcare professionals have vast experience providing acute, preventive and follow-up care for this serious heart condition.
 While you may only see one specialist at any given time, our integrated system and sophisticated electronic medical record system ensure that many expert minds are involved in providing you with seamless care.

 Additionally, we have long been leaders in advancing care through novel research.
 Pioneering innovative therapies allows us to offer the latest treatment options to our community.
-In October 2014, we launched a new, minimally-invasive transcatheter aortic valve replacement (TAVR) trial for patients with severe aortic stenosis.
-NorthShore is proud to be one of the lead sites of the first 20 in the nation to participate in this exciting study.

 While a serious health concern, coronary heart disease is treatable and preventable ‒ as long as you listen to your body’s warning signs.